click on the menu below to navigate this site

 The castle at Santiago do Cacém.

-Julia behind the secret symbol of the Knights Templar who ran the castle for a time.
+Julia behind the secret symbol of the Knights Templar, who ran the castle for a time.

 The center of the Roman town of Miróbriga.

-Next we walked up to the town square where we could easily imagine the Roman Governor giving speeches to his minions from the temple steps.
-After this we drove to the small port town of Sines for lunch.
-Even with its deep water port and oil refineries Sines offered us cool breezes and really fresh fish.
+Next, we walked up to the town square, where we could easily imagine the Roman Governor giving speeches to his minions from the temple steps.
+After this, we drove to the small port town of Sines for lunch.
+Even with its deep water port and oil refineries, Sines offered us cool breezes and really fresh fish.
 Not the most picturesque spot, but still very charming in an industrial kind of way.

 Thursday, July 9 2009: Santiago do Cacém - Lisbon, Portugal

-A Rio look-a-like.
+A Rio look-alike.

 The weather was nice in Lisbon.

-It turns out that Portugal has a big initiative to plant trees and our observations completely confirm this bit of Wiki Wisdom.
+It turns out that Portugal has a big initiative to plant trees, and our observations completely confirm this bit of Wiki wisdom.
 All along our route were trees; gums, cork, oak, and pine.
 What a wonderful sight it was to see almost every plot of land covered in trees.
 What a commendable activity.
-We also discovered that in the northern part of Portugal there are three national parks and they have bears and wolves in them.
-What a difference from Spain and France where many of the big animals are now extinct.
+We also discovered that in the northern part of Portugal, there are three national parks, and they have bears and wolves in them.
+What a difference from Spain and France, where many of the big animals are now extinct.
 Julia and I want to come back to Portugal to go hiking in their lovely forests.

 A friendly gargoyle.

-Lisbon is a typical modern big city.
-And I do not like typical modern big cities.
+Lisbon is a typical modern big city, and I do not like typical modern big cities.
 So our short walk to the old section of town really did not do much for me.
 It's not that Lisbon is any worse than any other big city.
-It's just that it is pretty much the same as all big cities; dirty, smoky, grimy, dusty, and full of hustle and bustle.
-We walked to the waterfront and then on to the Se de Lisbona (the Lisbon Cathedral).
+It's just that it is pretty much the same as all big cities: dirty, smoky, grimy, dusty, and full of hustle and bustle.
+We walked to the waterfront and then on to the Sé de Lisbona (the Lisbon Cathedral).
 These sites did not change my opinion much.
 But Lisbon did not change my opinion of Portugal in general.
-The food is good here and the people are friendly.
+The food is good here, and the people are friendly.

-Goodbye Portugal.
+Goodbye, Portugal.

 Goodbye Portugal Video

-Trip stats
+Trip Stats

 Miles Flown: 22,236